Scott-Zeta/career-anchor/README.md

 The Career Anchor Assessment Platform is a modern web application designed to help individuals discover and understand their core career values and motivations.
 Based on Edgar Schein's Career Anchors framework from MIT, this tool provides valuable insights into what truly drives your career decisions.

+This project was developed as part of StudyAdelaide's Leadership Empowerment Program, a prestigious initiative aimed at fostering leadership development among international students in Adelaide.
+The application has been successfully integrated into the program's workshops, helping students better understand their career motivations and make informed decisions about their professional paths.

 ![Career Anchors Assessment](public/screenshot.png)

 ## What Are Career Anchors?